zhangda1018/SFCD-Net/README.md

 The current branch has been tested under PyTorch 2.x and CUDA 12.1, supports Python 3.7+, and is compatible with most CUDA versions.

-If you find this project helpful, please give us a star ⭐️, your support is our greatest motivation.

 ## Installation